rrogge/sid-signal-processing/README.md

 ## Directory Structure

 - **Analytical Data** Directory for analytical data files process from raw data, one file per day.
-File names are of format "STATION_YEAR-MONTH-DAY.csv".
+File names are of format "SITE_YEAR-MONTH-DAY.csv".
 Columns are
     + **time** Time of measurement (YYYY-MM-DD hh:mm:ss)
     + **station** Letter code of the VLF transmitter.
     + **signal** Signal strength.
 - **Baseline Data** Directory for baseline data files process from raw data, one file per day.
-File names are of format "STATION_YEAR-MONTH-DAY.csv".
+File names are of format "SITE_YEAR-MONTH-DAY.csv".
 Columns are
     + **time** Time of measurement (YYYY-MM-DD hh:mm:ss)
     + **station** Letter code of the VLF transmitter.
     + **signal** Signal strength.
     + **weight** 1
 - **Code** R code.
+- **Output Data** Directory of plot files.
+File names are of format "SITE_YEAR-MONTH-DAY.png".
 - **Raw Data**  Directory for raw data files, one file per day.
-File names are of format "STATION_YEAR-MONTH-DAY.csv".
+File names are of format "SITE_YEAR-MONTH-DAY.csv".
 Columns are signal strengths of VLF transmitter as defined in header rows.
 - **Scripts** Directory for shell scripts.